Pulover/PuloversMacroCreator/Documentation/Settings.md

 ### Default Mouse Delay

-Sets the default delay for each Mouse Command.
-This affects new commands added from the Mouse Command window and will only affect recording if 'Timed Intervals' is disabled.
+Sets the default delay added for each new Mouse Command.
+This affects new commands added from the Mouse Command window and will only affect the recorder if 'Timed Intervals' is disabled.

 ### Default Window Delay

-Sets the default delay for each Window (Set) Command.
-This affects new commands added from the Window Command window and Recording.
+Sets the default delay added for each new Window (Set) Command.
+This affects new commands added from the Window Command window and the recorder.

 ### Max History per Macro